mutt0-ds/mutt0-ds.github.io/_posts/2022-12-26-road-100-coverage-notion.md

 ![test_passes](https://github.com/mutt0-ds/mutt0-ds.github.io/blob/master/images/notion_coverage/pytest_example.png?raw=true)

-100% of the tests (1/1 🤗) passed, in theory my function is solid...
-Isn't it?
+100% of the tests (1/1 🤗) passed, in theory my function is solid… Isn’t it?

 Well, it could be better.
-The coverage is 78% because I didn't consider all the cases that can happen: in this case, if `num==0`.
+The coverage is 78% because I didn’t consider all the cases that can happen: in this case, if `num==0`.

 Luckily, pytest has an option for saving an interactive coverage report with the command `pytest --cov=./path/src/folder --cov-report=term-missing --cov-report=html` where I can quickly see which lines are covered by the tests.